-Confection squash is available in the fall and winter months.
+Confection squash is available in the fall through winter.

-Confection squash, like most other winter squash cultivars, is high in vitamin A, C and fiber.
-The Cucurbita variety also contains a variety of essential nutrients like B vitamins folate, riboflavin, niacin and B6 (pyridoxine), which helps the body produce important hormones.
-Confection squash is a good source of minerals like copper and magnesium, as well as potassium and vitamin K, and omega-3 fatty acids.
+Confection squash is high in vitamin A, C, and fiber, and is a good source of copper, magnesium, potassium, vitamin K, and omega-3 fatty acids.
 Other health benefits of Confection squash include antioxidant support and anti-inflammatory properties.

-Confection squash is ideal for baking, roasting or boiling.
-Once the squash is halved and the seeds are removed, it can be prepared several ways.
-Slice the winter squash into sections and bake with honey and butter for a side dish.
-Roasting each half of the Confection squash will help maintain its flavor, and the roasted flesh can be used for baked goods, pureed for soups or can be frozen for future use.
-Whole, unblemished Confection squash will store well into spring.
-Raw, diced pieces of the flesh can also be frozen and used within 6 months.
+Confection squash is best suited for cooked applications such as baking, roasting, or boiling.
+It is most commonly sliced, the seeds removed, and baked or roasted with honey and butter for a tender side dish.
+Roasting each half of the Confection squash will also help maintain its flavor, and the roasted flesh can be used for baked goods, pureed for soups, or frozen for future use.
+Confection squash pairs well with walnuts, cashew nut, chestnut, orzo, risotto, kale, arugula, onions, jasmine rice, sage, honey, and meats such as poultry, sausage, and pork.
+Whole, unblemished Confection squash will store well for 5-7 months.
+Raw, diced pieces of the flesh can also be frozen and used within six months.

 Recipes that include Confection Squash.
 One is easiest, three is harder.